-Dr. Matthew G. Nosworthy completed his Ph.D in amino acid metabolism from the Department of Biochemistry at Memorial University of Newfoundland in 2015 where he studied di-peptide transport in the yucatan minature piglet during growth and in states of disease.
-He accepted a post-doctoral fellowship at the University of Manitoba from 2015-2018 where he investigated the effect of processing methods on in vivo and in vitro measures of plant protein quality.
+Dr. Matthew Nosworthy received his Ph.D. in amino acid metabolism from the Department of Biochemistry at the Memorial University of Newfoundland in 2015, where he studied di-/tri-peptide transport in the Yucatan miniature piglet during growth and in states of disease.
+His three-year post-doctoral fellowship at the University of Manitoba from 2015-2018 investigated the effect of processing methods on in vivo and in vitro measures of plant protein quality.

-Nosworthy then accepted to a post-doctoral fellowship and research associate position in the College of Pharmacy and Nutrition at the University of Saskatchewan where he examined the relationship between genetic background and nutritional composition of pulse crops, how soil quality in Ethiopia alters crop nutrient content, as well as shelf-life and nutritional composition of extruded snacks.
-In April 2020, he accepted a Research Scientist position at the Guelph Research and Development Centre, Agriculture and Agri-food Canada, where is is investigating protein nutrition and metabolism.
+Nosworthy then accepted a research associate position in the College of Pharmacy and Nutrition at the University of Saskatchewan.
+There he examined the relationship between genetic background and nutritional composition of pulse crops, how soil quality in Ethiopia alters crop nutrient content, and shelf-life and nutritional composition of extruded plant-based snacks.
+In April 2020, he accepted a Research Scientist position at the Guelph Research and Development Centre, Agriculture and Agri-food Canada, where he is currently investigating plant-based protein nutrition and metabolism.

-Nosworthy’s research interests are centred on protein nutrition as related to novel protein sources, where he has published over 55 manuscripts and conference abstracts related to this area.
-This includes the determination of amino acid composition and protein digestibility (protein quality), investigation of the bioavailability of amino acids/peptides using in vivo and in vitro techniques, as well as the identification of bioactive properties present in proteins post-digestion and how they can benefit human health.
+Nosworthy’s research interests center on protein nutrition related to novel protein sources.
+This research includes the determination of amino acid composition and protein digestibility (protein nutritional quality).
+Other research areas include investigating the bioavailability of amino acids/peptides using in vivo and in vitro techniques and identifying bioactive properties present in proteins post-digestion and how they can benefit human health.

 Global Food Forums Presentations by Speaker

 “Enabling Protein Claims & Improved Protein Quality Through Blending & Processing Protein Ingredients”